stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 - Group.
 - Others (everyone else).

 The owner's permissions examples can vary.
-Ff the owner has read `r` and write `w` permissions but not execute `x`, they can modify the file but cannot execute it as a program.
+If the owner has read `r` and write `w` permissions but not execute `x`, they can modify the file but cannot execute it as a program.

 ## If you give permissions to the User entity, what does this mean?
 When you give permissions to the User entity, you are setting what the owner of that file or directory can do.

-- The **user (owner)** is the person who created the file or directory by default, but this can be changed with the chown command.
+- The **user (owner)** is the person who created the file or directory by default, but this can be changed with the `chown` (change owner) command.
 - Permissions for the user affect only that specific owner.

 ## If you give permissions to the Group entity, what does this mean?